2025 Skate America: Ice dance

 Madison Chock and Evan Bates of the United States won their fifth Skate America title, tying the record held by Tanith Belbin and Benjamin Agosto, also of the United States.
-Their victory was by a fifteen-point margin over second-place finishers Marjorie Lajoie and Zachary Lagha of Canada, and also secured their spot at the 2025 Grand Prix of Figure Skating Final.
+Their victory was by a fifteen-point margin over second-place finishers Marjorie Lajoie and Zachary Lagha of Canada, and also secured their spot at the 2025 Grand Prix of Final.
 "Every opportunity that we have to compete lends us new insights and new ways to look at things," Chock said afterward.
-"We’re going to take away the good and happy feelings we have coming away from this experience."
+"We’re going to take away the good ... we have coming away from this experience."
 Evgeniia Lopareva and Geoffrey Brissaud of France finished in third place.